 You can spend endless hours watching movies while developing your language skills at night.

-Movies are an affordable and effortless means of acquiring a new language.
+Movies are an affordable and effortless way to learn a new language.

 You become immersed in what you are watching, and that engagement opens up your listening comprehension skills far more than you can imagine.

-In return, you start building your thematic vocabulary (or developing a speaking appetite) while grabbing your attention and leaving you entertained.
+In return, you start building your thematic vocabulary (or developing a speaking appetite) while holding your attention and entertaining you.

-Movies are an indispensable part of contemporary society in Russia.
+Movies are an indispensable part of contemporary Russian society.

 To study the Russian language successfully, you must immerse yourself in the culture.
-The only natural way you can do that is by watching Russian movies.
+The only natural way to do that is to watch Russian movies.

 Russian is a tricky and challenging language to learn.

-And viewing movies, even with subtitles, will vastly enhance your listening and speaking skills and provide set phrases for natural conversations.
+And watching movies, even with subtitles, will vastly enhance your listening and speaking skills and provide a set of phrases for natural conversations.

-Furthermore, it gives the audience a visual context for phrases and words you don’t comprehend, making it simple to gain new vocabulary as you see.
+Furthermore, it provides the audience with visual context for phrases and words they don’t understand, making it easier to learn new vocabulary as they watch.

 15 Best Immersive & Enjoyable Movies to Learn Russian

-Russian filmmaking is one of the leading movie industries across the globe.
+Russian filmmaking is one of the leading film industries in the world.

 While it does not have Hollywood’s popularity, it is a force to be reckoned with for creative, innovative, quality films.

-So, grab your popcorn or candy, shut the world outside, and get your TV remote.
+So, grab your popcorn or candy, shut out the world, and get your TV remote.

 It is time to improve your Russian learning.